 The Task Force is assessing individual programs and is determining the feasibility of expanding the existing programs to a regional scale.
-No changes are proposed at this time.
+No changes are proposed currently.
 RATES and key MS4 partners are developing recordkeeping BMPs.
 This data will be provided in the next reporting period.